git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 * **Shift+Delete** - Toggle arranger loop
 * **Quantise** - Quantises the selected clip.
 * **Record Quantise** - Press multiple times to toggle through the record quantisation settings.
+* **Duplicate** button (only Pro models) - On the non-pro models, activate the duplicate mode instead (see Shift mode)
-* **Duplicate** - Always duplicates the first selected clip on the current track if pressed with no other button.
+  * Session mode: Duplicates the first selected clip on the current track if pressed with no other button.
+  * Session mode: To copy a specific clip:
-  * To copy clips in Session mode on Pro models: Keep Duplicate button pressed; choose the source clip (it must be a clip with content, you can still select a different clip with content); select the destination clip (this must be an empty clip, which can also be on a different track); release the Duplicate button.
-On the non-pro models, activate duplicate mode, duplicate mode is deactivated, as soon as you select an empty clip as the destination.
+    * Keep Duplicate button pressed;
+    * choose the source clip (it must be a clip with content, you can still select a different clip with content);
+    * select the destination clip (this must be an empty clip, which can also be on a different track);
+    * release the Duplicate button.
-  * Launchpad Pro: Keep the Duplicate button pressed and select a pad from the 1st row when a track mode is on to duplicate the track.
+  * Keep the Duplicate button pressed and select a pad from the 1st row when a track mode is on to duplicate the track.
-  * Launchpad Pro: Keep the Duplicate button pressed and select a scene to duplicate it.
+  * Keep the Duplicate button pressed and select a scene to duplicate it.
 * **Shift+Duplicate** - Double the currently selected MIDI clip incl. its' content.
 * **Double** (**Play** on the Pro Mk3) - Start/Stop playback.
 Double click to move play cursor to start of song.
 * **Shift+Double** (**Play** on the Pro Mk3) - Creates a new clip on the selected track and slot, starts play and enables overdub.